 Can you imagine all SHE learned from Him?

-While I do not believe that Mary is worthy of our worship, I certainly believe she presents a worthy example of a woman of faith to emulate.
+Only God deserves our worship.
+However, Mary is certainly a worthy example of a woman of faith to emulate.

 This Christmas season, may God increase our faith, and embolden us to follow His lead so we can be women of faith, like Mary.